- UNSW

 “Matraville High School was a great environment to begin my placement.
 It was eye-opening regarding the amount of work teachers are required to do, but also inspiring about the teachers care for the students.” – B. Ed.
 Student, 2022

 In addition, the MEP provides opportunities for Matraville teachers to pursue ongoing professional learning.
-In 2022, approximately 20 teachers received professional support from UNSW academics through the Culturally Nourishing Schooling project (facilitated by Associate Professor Kevin Lowe and Dr Rose Amazan) and Early Career Teachers’ Mentoring project (facilitated by Dr Karen Maras, Professor Terry Cumming, and Dr Ellen Lee).
+In recent years, dozens of teachers have received professional support from UNSW academics through the Culturally Nourishing Schooling project (facilitated by Associate Professor Kevin Lowe, opens in a new window and Dr Rose Amazan) and Early Career Teachers’ Mentoring project (facilitated by Dr Karen Maras, Professor Terry Cumming, and Dr Ellen Lee, ).

 Academic Enrichment for Matraville students